 Prior to joining Alston & Bird, she was a partner at one of the largest law firms in Raleigh, N.C.
 From 2004-2005, she served as general counsel of Sageworks, Inc., a software company headquartered in Cary, North Carolina.

-Ms. Adams has been recognized as a Top Lawyer by Triangle Business Leader and a Rising Star by Benchmark Litigation and NC Super Lawyers.
+Ms. Adams has been recognized as a Top Lawyer by Triangle Business Leader, Legal Elite by Business North Carolina, and a Rising Star by Benchmark Litigation and NC Super Lawyers.

 - Representation of mortgage lenders, mortgage servicers, consumer lenders, payday lenders, banks, and other financial services companies in actions involving claims arising under the Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Equal Credit Opportunity Act (ECOA), state unfair or deceptive trade practices acts, and predatory lending and usury statutes.

 - Representation of pharmaceutical companies and food and drink manufacturers in cases involving allegations of bid rigging.

 - Representation of a national manufacturing company in a price fixing and market allocation antitrust class action multi-district litigation.